AudioKit/AudioKit/Frameworks/README.md

 # AudioKit Frameworks

 AudioKit is distributed as a couple of universal static frameworks with minimal dependencies on all supported platforms.
-This makes it easy to integrate within your own projects.
+This makes AudioKit easy to integrate within your own projects.

 AudioKit requires at least iOS 9.0, macOS 10.11 (El Capitan) or tvOS 9.0.
-The deployment target for your target needs to be set to at least one of these versions to link with AudioKit.
+Your deployment target needs to be set to at least one of these versions to link with AudioKit.

 ## Using the compiled frameworks in your projects